iamkanguk97/nestjs-boilerplate/README.md

 ## Contact

-If you have any queestions or comments regarding features you would like to see added or issues that you're experiencing, please contact to [iamkangukii.dev@gmail.com](mailto:iamkangukii.dev@gmail.com).
+If you have any questions or comments regarding features you would like to see added or issues that you're experiencing, please contact to [iamkangukii.dev@gmail.com](mailto:iamkangukii.dev@gmail.com).